ivansglazunov/nextjs-hasura-auth/HASYX.md

     *   `useMutation`: For insert, update, or delete operations.
     *   `useClient`: Hook to get an instance of the `Hasyx` class within a component, allowing direct calls to `.insert()`, `.update()`, `.delete()`, etc.

+**Note on Type Inference:** All methods and hooks automatically infer the return type based on the query structure and `returning` fields.
+There is no need to explicitly specify generic type parameters when calling these functions.

 ## Key Features (Both Class & Hooks)

 *   **Automatic Query Generation:** Internally uses the `generate` function (`lib/generator.ts`) to build the necessary GraphQL query/mutation/subscription strings and variables based on the provided options (`GenerateOptions`).